dylibso/xtp-test-js/README.md

   // call a function from the Extism plugin being tested, passing in `Input` and returning the output as a `ArrayBuffer`. static callBuffer(funcName: string, input: Input): ArrayBuffer { ... }

+  // read the mock test input provided by the test runner, returns a `MemoryHandle`.
+  // this input is defined in an xtp.toml file, or by the --mock-input-data or --mock-input-file flags. static mockInput(): MemoryHandle { ... }

+  // read the mock test input provided by the test runner, returns an `ArrayBuffer`.
+  // this input is defined in an xtp.toml file, or by the --mock-input-data or --mock-input-file flags. static mockInputBuffer(): ArrayBuffer { ... }

+  // read the mock test input provided by the test runner, returns an `string`.
+  // this input is defined in an xtp.toml file, or by the --mock-input-data or --mock-input-file flags. static mockInputString(): string { ... }

   // Run a test group, resetting the plugin before and after the group is run. static group(name: string, callback: () => void) { .. }